 The major organizational types covered by this new law were distinguished as Olympics Sports Organizations, Paralympic Sports Organization, 'Non-NGB' organizations, and 'NGB' organizations.
 The term 'NGB' standing for 'National Governing Body'.
 As 'Paralympic Sports'/Olympic Sports do not apply to District VIII, this will not be discussed.
 The distinction between Non-NGB organizations and NGB organizations was defined by the manner in which play was conducted.
 Non-NGB organizations were defined as those that do not participate in interstate, or international competitions, while NGB organizations are those that do participate in interstate and international play.

 For all leagues/clubs/associations within Cal North, District VIII, they belong to California Soccer Association North, which is a sanctioned member of the organization, U.S. Soccer, and USYS, who are NGB organizations.
 All requirements in the SafeSport Act, required for members of an NGB organization, are mandated for all District VIII leagues/clubs/associations.
+This applies to all adults who may have contact with a youth player within an organization.

 Under the SafeSport Act, all members of District VIII are required to provide the following: